 On the inward half, there’s a fine set of holes between the 12th and the 15th (which were created by Hawtree in the late 1970s) before “Quarry,” the only hole left from the original nine hole course.
 The 17th is very scenic, played over Elf Loch with the Kyber Pass looming in the back then the round finishes with a tricky, severely doglegged last hole where bogey or worse can easily be carded by golfers who push too hard for a par.

 Mortonhall is rightly regarded as one of the best parkland courses in the Lothians with many holes characterised by mature Silver Birch, Pine, Fir, and Sycamore trees that define wide, open fairways, leading to large, beautifully tended greens.
+In recent years, Mackenzie & Ebert completed a major bunker renovation ensuring the course remains fit for purpose in the new millennium.

 The condition of this course deserves at least one more paragraph.
 The tees and fairways are so well cut I can only imagine the head green-keeper was a military barber in a previous life.
 The greens are smoother than my baby’s well talcumed botty.
 The semi-rough is manageable and the bunkers stand out so crisply they are strangely appealing.
 The yardage marker posts and fairway markers, the signs directing you to the next tee, the tee boxes, the flag-sticks, the astro-turf pathways (no gravel or chipped-bark here thank you!) i.e. EVERYTHING - looks loved.
 Call me an anorak but even the immature trees seemed staked and tied more diligently and neatly than I have ever noticed before.
 I can’t imagine there are many courses in Scotland that can beat here for condition and whatever the green-keepers take home in their pay-packets it is very well earned.